maransiemons1990/cub3D/README.md

 # Cub3D
 <a href><img src="info/screenshot_bonus.png" title="Screenshot_bonus" alt="Screenshot_bonus"></a>

 "This project is inspired by the world-famous eponymous 90's game, which was the first FPS ever.
 It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you'll have to find your way."
+Your goal will be to make a dynamic view inside a maze from a first person perspective, in which you'll have to find your way "

 This project is part of the Codam curriculum.
 It's a project out of the 2nd circle of the curriculum:</br>
 </br>